Distribution

 You can organize your tracks in collections to distribute them as an album.

-To submit a track or a collection for Distribution, navigate to the Distribution tab from the Winamp for Creators navigation bar:
+To submit a track or a collection for Distribution:

 If your music has already been distributed, it’s essential that you add the links to your DSP profiles.
 If you don't, Winamp will treat the the track or collection as a new release, and a new profile will be created for you on the DSP.